Bank, CPA, Stripe See Different Stories — Why?

 One blind spot, every two weeks.
 No spam.

-For founders with cross-border structures, this means the narrative provided to a bank in one jurisdiction may be compared with tax filings in another.
-The payment processor's records may be accessible to regulatory authorities.
-The slices that were separate are increasingly assembled.
-For US persons, FBAR reporting creates additional visibility into foreign account holdings that can be cross-referenced with domestic filings.
+If you have a cross-border structure, the narrative you gave your bank in Singapore may be compared with your tax filings in the US.
+Your processor's records may be accessible to regulators in either country.
+For US persons, FBAR reporting creates additional visibility into foreign accounts that gets cross-referenced with domestic filings.

-The structural implication: narrative consistency is no longer maintained by compartmentalization.
-The assumption that what's told to one party stays with that party is increasingly outdated.
-For founders with contractors or team members across borders, the contractor classification analysis adds another layer: the narrative told to the worker, the tax authority, and the platform about the same relationship may also diverge.
-A cross-border tax audit is precisely the event where narratives from multiple jurisdictions are assembled simultaneously — and where inconsistencies become structural exposure.
+The old assumption that what you tell one party stays with that party is dead.
+If you have contractors across borders, the contractor classification question adds yet another layer: what you told the worker, the tax authority, and the platform about the same relationship may also diverge.
+A cross-border tax audit is the event where all of this gets assembled at once.

 Consistency as a structural characteristic

-Narrative consistency across institutional stakeholders is not a compliance requirement — it is a structural characteristic.
-A structure where all parties have compatible understandings of the business is more resilient than one where each party holds a different fragment.
+Narrative consistency isn't a compliance checkbox.
+It's a structural property of your business.
+A structure where all parties have compatible understandings is simply more resilient than one where each party holds a different fragment.

-Global Solo's META framework maps this across all four dimensions: how Money flow is described, what Entity boundaries are claimed, where Tax positions are asserted, and how Accountability documentation supports the narrative.
-The output shows where descriptions align and where they diverge — before someone else notices.
-The documentation gap analysis explores what happens when the documentation that would support narrative consistency simply does not exist.
+Global Solo's META framework maps this across four dimensions: how Money flow is described, what Entity boundaries are claimed, where Tax positions are asserted, and how Accountability documentation supports the narrative.
+The output shows where descriptions align and where they diverge, before someone else notices.
+The documentation gap analysis covers what happens when the documentation that would support your narrative simply does not exist.

 Visual: Narrative Fragmentation Across Stakeholders